Rutgers Scarlet Knights football: Logos and uniforms

 Traditional uniforms have featured red jerseys, white pants, and red helmets but the particular style has changed many times over the years.
 The helmets, in particular, have featured a wide range of logos.
 The Block R logo has seen various forms over the years but what fans now consider the "traditional" team logo debuted in 2001.
 Between 2012 and 2016, the uniform featured a distinctive chrome helmet with a rotation of red, black, and white jerseys that are based on the team's knight mascot.
 Rutgers returned to more of their traditional uniform (red jerseys, white pants, and red helmets) in 2016.

-Black jerseys have been rarely used by the team.
-Although black pants were worn on a couple of occasions with white jerseys on the road, the black jerseys (with black pants) have only been used eight times, in 2007, 2011, 2013, 2014, 2015, 2016, 2017, and 2018.
+Black jerseys had been rarely used by the team until 2011.
+Since 2011, Rutgers has traditionally held a blackout game each year where they wear full black uniforms.
+The current ones have red numbers with white outline.

 In 2019, Rutgers sent a cease-and-desist letter about the Block R logo to Ruston High School in Ruston, Louisiana.
 The controversy was reported by national media outlets.

 In September 2022, Rutgers unveiled new, white uniforms with red trim and matching white helmets at the season opener against Boston College.

+Rivalries

+Princeton

+The Princeton and Rutgers rivalry is a college rivalry in athletics between the Tigers of Princeton University, and Rutgers both of which are located in New Jersey.
+The rivalry dates back to the first college football game in history in 1869, and even events prior to the first football game, having played against each other in other sports, prior to the first football game, along with engaging in the Rutgers–Princeton Cannon War.
+Although the football series ended between Rutgers and Princeton in 1980 due to the two schools going in different directions with their football programs, the rivalry has continued in other sports, primarily in men's basketball.

+Maryland

+Before both Maryland and Rutgers joined the Big Ten, the two schools played each other in nonconference play nine times between 1920 and 2009, with Maryland holding a 5-4 record.
+When both schools joined the Big Ten in 2014, they were placed in the Big Ten's newly formed East Division.

+In seven of the 10 years in the Big Ten East era (2014–23), Rutgers and Maryland played each other the final week of the season.
+Through 2025, Maryland leads the rivalry 12-9, with a 7-5 record in the Big Ten, while Rutgers has won the previous two match ups.
+In 2016, Rutgers Athletic Director Patrick E. Hobbs and then-coach Chris Ash told reporters the schools had "initial conversations with Maryland" to create a trophy, but no trophy has been created to date.

+The expanded 18-member Big Ten eliminated the divisional format in 2024 and introduced the Flex Protect XVIII model.
+The conference designated Maryland-Rutgers as one of 12 protected annual matchups through at least the 2028 season.